Skip to main content

 The Children and Young Persons (Care and Protection) Act 1998 (NSW) () now governs child protection in NSW.
 Importantly, the Act includes the Aboriginal Child Placement Principle (see SUB0121), aimed at addressing the disproportionate representation of Aboriginal children in out-of-home care.

-In 2019, the Family is Culture*, Independent Review of Aboriginal Children and Young People in Out of Home Care* final report was released ().
-It made recommendations including legislative changes.
-In 2022, the Children and Young Persons (Care and Protection) Amendment (Family is Culture) Act 2022 (NSW) incorporated some of the report’s recommendations ().
+In 2019, the Family is Culture: Independent Review of Aboriginal Children and Young People in Out of Home Care final report was released ().
+It made 126 recommendations for systemic reform, including recommendations for legislative change.

-One case study () demonstrates the damaging consequences improper placement can have where the best interests of the child are not properly considered and no regard is had for cultural connection.
+One Case Study () demonstrates the damaging consequences improper placement can have where the best interests of the child are not properly considered and no regard is had for cultural connection.

-The law and policy in this subject is accurate as of 1 June 2023.
+The law and policy in this subject is accurate as of 1 June 2024.